rust-lang/project-ffi-unwind/rfcs/0000-c-unwind-abi.md

 [POF-definition]: #plain-old-frames

-A "POF", or "Plain Old Frame", is defined as a frame that can be trivially deallocated; that is, returning from or unwinding a POF cannot cause any observable effects.
+A "POF", or "Plain Old Frame", is defined as a frame that can be trivially
+deallocated: returning from or unwinding a POF cannot cause any observable effects.
 This means that POFs do not contain any pending destructors (live `Drop` objects) or `catch_unwind` calls.